-If you'd like to learn more about Javan K. Bernakevitch, visit Where to from Here, All Points Land Design, through Permaculture BC or permaculture videos his YouTube. view two on channels, here and here.
+If you'd like to learn more about Javan K. Bernakevitch, visit Where to from Here, All Points Land Design, through Permaculture BC or view permaculture videos on his two YouTube channels, here and here.

 28. World Permaculture Organizations

 These are links to many of the world's Permaculture organizations, divided by region.
 Permaculture was developed as a decentralized network, and not a top-down organization, so there is no one organizational body which has control over the network.
 It's the pattern of the mycelial web, with independent cooperative organizations interlinking throughout the planet.
 Find the one nearest to you and connect with them!
 This list is not exhaustive; there are certainly reputable organizations that did not make it on this list, and apologies go out to anyone who was not included but should be.